pkusensei/MinskFork/README.md

     The lack of reflection makes writing such functions in `SyntaxNode` ~~and `BoundNode`~~ base class~~es~~ impossible. ~~C++ doesn't even have the concept of property.~~ This problem is partly alleviated by conjuring up some template functions.

+- Using directive

+    It just feels not right to automatically compile every source file in the same directory without any checks.
+Here a `using` keyword is added to bring other source files into the fold.
+In the hindsight it works like Python's `import` instead of C#'s `using`.
+As of now it works with [/samples/hello/helloworld.mcf](/samples/hello/helloworld.mcf) but definitely needs more testing.

 - The lowering process, i.e. `BoundTreeReriter` & `Lowerer` ~~, analyzes the existing bound tree and generates a new one.~~

     ~~This is mainly because `BoundNode`s exposing `std::unique_ptr`s directly would break encapsulation. `std::shared_ptr`s would cause another slew of problems.
 The original lowering process tries its best to reduce memory allocation while this one does not.
 As a result, `Lowerer::Flatten` has to be a non-static member function.~~